 Bracteata is one of only two species in the genus, Veltheimia, coming from forests and coastal scrub of the Eastern Cape of South Africa.
-Showy, green-spotted, dusky pink tubular flowers are arranged on a thick spike much as red hot pokers (Kniphofia).
+Showy, green-spotted, dusky pink tubular flowers in winter to early spring are arranged on a thick spike much as red hot pokers (Kniphofia).
 Leaves, though, are broad, glossy, and wavy-edged, forming large, lush-looking basal rosettes.
 Rich soil preferred.

 Minimum temperature: 20° F